EOL/harvesting/doc/repository_api_spec.md

 - ALL bibliographic citation IDs (on all classes) that do NOT have a matching bibliographic_citations.resource_pk
 - ALL attribution IDs (on all classes) that do NOT have a matching attributions.resource_pk

+## Notes

+- I did not consider queries involved in flattening hierarchy, because that's a calculated process and is probably more natural to store in MySQL.
+- I did not consider queries involved in the building of the ElasticSearch index, because I *think* we want to keep that in ES.
+It's really mostly based on flattened hierarchies.
+- I did not consider queries involved in names matching, because that only *reads* the flattened hierarchies (and the ES index).
+It *writes* to the repository, but that's covered by the "obvious queries."

 ## The publishing dataset classes

 ### Vernaculars